watermark-lab/WaterMarkIt/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/OlegCheban/WaterMarkIt/blob/master/LICENSE)
 # WaterMarkIt

-A lightweight, framework-agnostic Java library for adding watermarks to various file types, including PDFs and images.
+A lightweight, framework-agnostic Java library for adding watermarks to various file types, including PDFs and videos.
 The library was developed to address the challenge of creating watermarks that cannot be easily removed from PDF files.
 Many PDF editors allow users to edit even secured files, and when a watermark is added as a separate layer, it can be easily removed.

 ## Features